-Author John Rosengren sets the record straight on the brilliance of baseball legend Hank Greenberg in a new biography.
+Author John Rosengren sets the record straight on the brilliance of baseball legend Hank Greenberg.

 “I pretty much only teach tools that take less than five minutes.
 I remove the barriers like time or situation.
 If you don’t have time to close your eyes and meditate – awesome, meditate with your eyes open while driving, or while walking your dog or pushing the stroller.
 We can quiet our mind in the midst of something else.
 It might not be ideal, but something is better than nothing.”

 All major changes in work have just been me adapting to supply and demand and following my interests and passions.
 Before I did reporting or social media strategy and content, I was a banker at JP Morgan.
 I majored in finance in college.
 As I grew into myself, I grew out of banking.
 I went to work in marketing and PR for beauty brands, fashion retailers and lifestyle brands.
 Some of those jobs were corporate and I didn’t love a 9-to-5 desk job.
 So I went freelance for the last 10 years.
 I go where I’m needed.
 In New York I also did celebrity entertainment reporting on red carpets and on camera and wrote for print.
 I’ve always had several tracks going at once.
 I get called for projects and if it feels right and the income is abundant (money or experience), I do it.